openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

     indicate whether the assignment should be graded.

-  .. note:: Grading is subject to the setting of this unit's subsection or section.
+  .. note:: Grading is subject to the setting of this unit's subsection or
+     section.
 If the subsection or section is not graded, selecting **True** here has no impact.
-Selecting **False** means that this assignment is not graded even if the subsection or section is graded.
+If the subsection or section is graded, this assignment is graded, even if you have selected **False**.

 #.
 Select **Save** when you have finished specifying the details of your
    randomized content block.